 But, there’s another side to this.
 I recognize the struggle businesses are facing right now.
 I understand that marketing and education are likely low on the priority list when a business is losing money.
 What can I do to help them?

 I’ve considered lowering prices for a short period of time, less as a way to bring in business and more as a way to be conscious of the struggles that marketers are facing right now.
 The next course I offer will be $49, a far cry from the $197 price tag for my prior course.

 There is a psychological side to pricing, of course, that we can’t forget.
 I’ve thrown around the idea of a special community for entrepreneurs and business owners during this time.
 Recognizing budgets will be stretched, I considered a $1 per month trial or initial entry point.
 That price would go up later.

 When I suggested this, I’ve received responses along the lines of, “People don’t respect a $1 product.”
 This may be true, particularly in normal times.
 But these aren’t normal times.
 Everything is on the table.

 Should You Alter Your Ad A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis.
 More?

 There are plenty of theories about the state of Facebook advertising right now.
 We can assume a few things…

 If all of these things are true, the result is more ad inventory.
-More people to reach and less competition.
+More people to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More and less competition.
 That should result in a lower cost to reach people (CPM measures the cost per 1,000 impressions.
-It's a good metric to evaluate competition level and costs to reach your audience.).
+It's a good metric to evaluate competition level and costs to reach your audience.
+More).
 It may even result in a lower Facebook reports on CPC (All) and CPC (Link Click).
 The first refers to all clicks and the second on all internal and outbound links.
-(CPC).
+More (CPC).